Things to do

 There's so much to see and do at the Disneyland Resort - including two Disney Theme Parks filled with magic.
 Choose the ticket option that's best for you:

 Disneyland Resort 1-Park per Day Tickets allow you to visit either Disneyland Park or Disney California Adventure Park each day over a specified number of days.
 The ticket is not valid for visits to both theme parks on the same day.

 Disneyland Resort Park Hopper Tickets enable you to visit both Disneyland Park and Disney California Adventure Park on the same day.

-Magic Morning Bonus - all tickets of 3 days and longer include one Magic Morning admission into selected attractions at a designated Disneyland Resort Theme Park one hour before general park opening.
+Magic Morning Bonus - all tickets of three days and longer include one Magic Morning admission into selected attractions at a designated Disneyland Resort Theme Park one hour before general park opening.

 Disney Character Dining

 Surf's Up!
-Breakfast with Mickey & Friends Snap photos, practice hula hooping and hang ten with Mickey and some of your favourite Disney Characters!
-Feast on family favourites from the omelet station and kids can create their own breakfasts at the fun kid's buffet.
+Breakfast with Mickey and Friends, Disney's PCH Grill, Disney's Paradise Pier Hotel.
+The Surf's Up!
+Breakfast with Mickey and Friends is a lively character dining experience that features a bountiful breakfast buffet filled with morning delights.
+Snap photos, practice hula hooping and hang ten with some of your favourite Disney characters!
 Scrumptious breakfast specialties include flatbreads from the wood-burning oven, grilled breast of chicken with roasted garlic sauce and signature chilaquiles with shredded beef, salsa verde and queso fresco.
+Breakfast daily.
+(American, $$$)